merstoffe14/WP_Plantjes/README.md

 ## User manual
 We also had to make a user manual [user manual](https://github.com/merstoffe14/WP_Plantjes/blob/main/extra_docs/user_manual_g1.pdf)

+## The challanges:

+* We had to work with 220 V, 12 V, 5 V and 3.3 V
+* Converting a lot of analog signals (moisture sensors) to digital and sending those to the RPI using SPI
+* Having 4, independently controlled, levels.

 ## Pictures
 Front view            |  Side view